A Local’s Guide to Visiting Amorgos, Greece

 You also can rent a car or motorbike with FM Rent a car Amorgos located in Katapola and Aegiali.

-DiscoverCars is an online aggregator that includes offerings from all the major international rental companies as well as lots of smaller local agencies, which often have much better pricing.
-You can find great deals.
+I also always recommend checking prices on DiscoverCars, a car rental aggregator site that includes offerings from all the major international rental companies as well as lots of smaller local agencies, which often have much better pricing.
+You can often find great deals.

 E-bike